Talking With Broadridge’s Global VP of Marketing

 I’ll give you an example.
 18 months ago we set out to target the retirement services firms in the industry.
 The retirement gap in America is estimated at 14 trillion dollars, and this is the fastest growing segment of financial services.

-One aspect of our business caters specifically to the retirement industry- by helping fund firms identify retirement advisors most likely to sell their mutual funds, tools for financial advisors to select their plan portfolio, tools to help firms administer 401K plan communications and technology platforms to process their Mutual Fund trades.
+One aspect of our business caters specifically to the retirement industry- by helping fund firms identify retirement advisors most likely to sell their mutual funds, the best investment app Australia has including the tools for financial advisors to select their plan portfolio, tools to help firms administer 401K plan communications and technology platforms to process their Mutual Fund trades.

 At the outset not many people knew us in the retirement industry… we were known as the proxy communications business.